jpgsantos/Subcellular_workflow/BioNetGen and STEPS/README.md

 stimulation patterns and parameters of simulation.

-To load and simulate the model with the subcellular application: import D1_LTP_time_window.bngl to the subcellular application (import button of the Model panel) import geometry data (add geometry button of the Geometry panel) create simulation (New Simulation button of the Simulations panel), select STEPS as a solver, specify stimulation pattern (load stim_DA_complex.tsv or stim_noDA_complex.tsv), then run simulation.
+To load and simulate the model with the subcellular application:
+1) import D1_LTP_time_window.bngl to the subcellular application (import button of the Model panel)
+2) add geometry data (add geometry button of the Geometry panel)
+3) create simulation (New Simulation button of the Simulations panel), select STEPS as a solver, specify stimulation pattern (load stim_DA_complex.tsv or stim_noDA_complex.tsv), then run simulation.